Skip to main content

 This reporting channel is not intended for commercial complaints, which are processed through separate dedicated channels in accordance with current regulations.

-The e-mail address myalert@btrl.ro allows persons who are not part of the GFBT group to communicate information obtained in a professional context in order to prevent the materialisation of potential events or to disclose details of events that have already materialised, which relate to the conduct of GFBT's business and/or the management of their entities or territorial units and which constitute violations of internal regulations and/or legal provisions, including the legal provisions set out in Annex 2 of Law 361/2022;
+The dedicated reporting platform (available by accessing the website https://bancatransilvania.whistlelink.com) allows TDBFG staff and non-TDBFG individuals to communicate information obtained in a professional context, with the purpose of preventing the materialization of potential events or to disclose details of events that have already materialized, which relate to the conduct of TDBFG's business and/or the management of its entities or territorial units and which constitute violations of internal regulations and/or legal provisions, including the legal provisions set out in Annex 2 of Law 361/2022;

 All reports are handled in a confidential manner and in accordance with current regulations.